 Scholarly Commons Citation

 Rothstein, Paul F., "The Second Circuit Review: IX.
 Evidence: Introduction" (1973).
 Georgetown Law Faculty Publications and Other Works.
-Paper 718.
+718.